YeautyYE/netty-websocket-spring-boot-starter/README.md

 ###### @OnOpen
 > when there is a WebSocket connection accepted,the method annotated with `@OnOpen` will be called
-> classes which be injected to the method are:Session、HttpHeaders
+> classes which be injected to the method are:Session,HttpHeaders

 ###### @OnClose
 > when a WebSocket connection closed,the method annotated with `@OnClose` will be called